 \subsection{Ablation Study}

 To validate the contribution of each component within AGILE, we conducted a series of ablation studies to compare the effectiveness of the attack under different configurations.

 \textbf{Ablation on Phases and Components.} We evaluated the performance of AGILE by adding or removing its components, as illustrated in Figure \ref{fig:abla_phase}.
-The introduction of the Generation Phase provides the most significant performance gain, with the Synonym Substitution and Token Injection leading to a more gentle increase (Figure (a)).
+The introduction of the Generation Phase provides the most significant performance gain, with the Synonym Substitution and Token Injection leading to a more gentle increase (Figure \ref{fig:abla_phase} (a)).

-Figure (b) indicates a more unexpected result.
-We remove the Contextual Scaffolding and Adaptive Rephrasing components in the Generation Phase, keeping the remaining ones (\textit{w/o History} and \textit{w/o Rephrase}).
+In Figure \ref{fig:abla_phase} (b), we remove the contextual scaffolding and adaptive rephrasing components in the generation Phase separately, keeping the remaining ones (\textit{w/o History} and \textit{w/o Rephrase}).
 The results without Adaptive Rephrasing drop sharply in most cases, validating its effectiveness.
 However, the absence of the dialogue history does not cause an evident fluctuation in the ASR.
-The results \textit{w/o History} are comparable to those of AGILE, suggesting a generally equivalent level of performance.
-This finding leads us to hypothesize that for attacks of this nature, the semantic structure of the final prompt itself is far more critical than the conversational path taken to arrive at it.
+The results \textit{w/o History} are comparable to those of AGILE.
+This observation offers a critical insight into the mechanism of jailbreaking, that the adversarial strength of AGILE lies predominantly in the semantic restructuring of the final rephrased query, rather than the conversation history.

 \textbf{Attention Guided Editing.} To isolate the effect of our attention-guidance mechanism, we contrasted its performance with a random search baseline for selecting token editing positions.
 The results, detailed in Table \ref{tab:abla_attn}, show that with the exception of Llama-3.1-8B-Instruct, attention-guided search consistently outperforms random search across all other models, with performance gains of up to 9.85\%.
-This confirms that the attention-guided approach in AGILE is more effective at identifying optimal locations for token substitution and injection.
+This confirms that the attention-guided approach in AGILE is more effective at identifying optimal locations for the editing phase.